Andy Ibáñez Player Props: Tigers vs. Red Sox

 Andy Ibáñez At The Plate

-- Ibanez is batting .246 with 17 doubles, a triple, seven home runs and 10 walks.
+- Ibanez is hitting .242 with 17 doubles, a triple, seven home runs and 10 walks.

+- In 55.1% of his 78 games this season, Ibanez has picked up at least one hit.
+He's also had 14 multi-hit games.

-- Looking at the 77 games he has played this year, he's hit a long ball in seven of them (9.1%), and in 2.7% of his trips to the plate.
+- He has homered in 9.0% of his games this year, and 2.7% of his plate appearances.

-- Ibanez has had an RBI in 17 games this season (22.1%), including three multi-RBI outings (3.9%).
+- In 17 games this year (21.8%), Ibanez has picked up an RBI, and in three of those games (3.8%) he had two or more.
 He has also driven in three or more of his team's runs in one contest.

-- He has scored in 25 of 77 games this year, and more than once 4 times.
+- He has scored in 25 of 78 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.